 The lab is available 24 hours a day, 7 days a week for emergency and inpatient needs.
 For outpatient studies, the lab is available from 7 a.m. to 8 p.m., seven days a week.
 The lab is closed on holidays for outpatient services.

-The lab is Joint Commission on Accreditation of Healthcare Organizations (JCAHO) accredited and is licensed by the Indiana State Department of Health (ISDH).
+The lab is accredited by the Joint Commission (TJC) and is licensed by the Indiana State Department of Health (ISDH).